 After a broadcasting career that began in 1990 with ESPN, Kellogg joined CBS in 1993 and has been there ever since.
 He is one of the most respected college basketball analysts in the country.

 “In late 1985, however, my life completely changed,” Kellogg told FCA in 2016.
 “Through a local ministry’s chapel program with the Pacers, I began to realize that there was more to life than basketball.
 I was hurt at the time and had just undergone the second of what would be three knee surgeries.
 At that point, I didn’t know these injuries would ultimately end my career, but they had shaken my world enough to raise my antenna to who God was and what He might have to say about how I lived.
-Rosy (his wife) walked through this time with me, and we both sensed in our spirits that we needed to seek out answers to our questions about God.”
+Rosy (my wife) walked through this time with me, and we both sensed in our spirits that we needed to seek out answers to our questions about God.”

-After making the decision to dive deeper into God’s word, Kellogg made the ultimate decision in November 1986 when he decided to make Christ Lord of his life.
+After making the decision to dive deeper into God’s Word, Kellogg made the ultimate decision in November 1986, when he decided to make Christ Lord of his life.

-Between his job at CBS, his foundation and being a husband, dad and grandfather, Clark Kellogg knows that his faith remains at the core of who he is, and whatever he does, wherever he goes, Jesus is with him.
+Between his job at CBS, his foundation and being a husband, dad and grandfather, Kellogg knows that his faith remains at the core of who he is, and whatever he does, wherever he goes, Jesus is with him.